 Indeed, as Randy Komisar of Kleiner Perkins notes in the Forbes article, “Seducing A VC”: “In my business, I look for the biggest problem because the amount of resources, time and money that go into solving a small problem is pretty comparable to the amount of resources that go into solving a big problem.
 Why not solve a big problem?”

 Mistake #5 — No Product Demo.
 A final common mistake is not demonstrating your product.
 If you’re presenting in person and you’re pitching a product, you must demo the product first thing.
 Indeed, demos trump every form of presentation.
 As Jason Calacanis, a very smart and successful entrepreneur (and angel investor) notes in his blog post, how to demo your product (part one):

 The longer it takes for you to show your product, the worse your product is.
 Folks who have a kick-ass product don’t spend five or ten minutes “setting the stage” or “giving the background.”
 Folks with killer products CAN’T WAIT to show you their product.
 Their demos start with their homepage and quickly jump into the users experience.
 If a picture tells a thousand stories, then a product demo tells a million.

-Most of the foregoing is covered in an excellent article, Perfecting Your Pitch, by Guy Kawasaki, managing director of Garage Technology Ventures, co-founder of Alltop and a smart investor and marketing guy.
-In addition, I have set forth below a good example of an effective pitch deck via Dave McClure, another smart investor and the founding partner of 500 Startups (though there may be too many slides and, as Dave notes, the demo should be done first).
+Most of the foregoing is covered in an excellent article, Perfecting Your Pitch, by Guy Kawasaki, managing director of Garage Technology Ventures and a smart investor and marketing guy.
+In addition, below is a link to an effective pitch deck via Dave McClure, another smart investor and the founding partner of 500 Startups – though there may be too many slides and, as Dave notes, the demo should be done first.
 Many thanks, Scott